 5. What are the penalties for violating unsupervised probation?

-- Issue an arrest warrant,
+- Issue a bench warrant,

 - Force you to post bail to be released,

-- Revoke your probation,
+- Revoke your probationary release,

-- Turn unsupervised probation into supervised probation, or
+- Turn unsupervised probation into supervised, and/or

 - Send you to jail.

-Note that if you were on probation as part of a diversion program where you never entered a plea – and then you violate the terms of probation – you can be taken out of the diversion program and be prosecuted for the underlying offense as if the diversion never happened.
+Note that if you were on probation as part of a diversion program where you never entered a plea – and then you violate the terms of release – you can be taken out of the diversion program and be prosecuted for the underlying offense as if the diversion never happened.

 - the urine sample was contaminated;